splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 ## Why build your own collector?

-The default distrobutions of the collector (core and contrib) either container too much or too little in what they have to offer.
+The default distribution of the collector (core and contrib) either contain too much or too little in what they have to offer.

 It is also not advised to run the contrib collector in your production environments due to the amount of components installed which more than likely are not needed by your deployment.

 ## Benefits of building your own collector?

-When creating your own collector binaries, (commonly referred to as distrobutions), means you build what you need.
+When creating your own collector binaries, (commonly referred to as distribution), means you build what you need.

 The benefits of this are:

 1. Smaller sized binaries
-2. Can use existing go scanners for vulnerabilites
+2. Can use existing go scanners for vulnerabilities
 3. Include internal components that can tie in with your organisation

 ## Considerations for building your own collector?